kylefoxaustin/openwebui-ollama/README.md

 your builds and want to push the images to your dockerhub.com account

 The tag and push script will:
-1. determine which host architecture its running on (AMD64 or ARM64)
+1. Determine which host architecture its running on (AMD64 or ARM64)
-2. determine if the image exists locally
+2. Determine if the image exists locally
-3. tag the image with your name/image/version data
+3. Tag the image with your name/image/version data
-4. push the image to your dockerhub.com account
+4. Push the image to your dockerhub.com account

 ### Using the Test Script(test_script_cpu_gpu_containers.sh)